 Keep a lazy eye on the thermometer so that you don't miss the alarm when it goes off.
-We're aiming for a final temperature of 150°F here—that's 15°F lower than the USDA's recommended temperature of 165°F, but the turkey you get will be much juicier, and so long as it's rested for at least 4 minutes, it will be just as safe as a turkey cooked to 165°F—but I like to set my alarm at 145°F, because the last few minutes of cooking require closer monitoring.
+We're aiming for a final temperature of 150°F here—that's 15°F lower than the USDA's recommended temperature of 165°F, but the turkey you get will be much juicier, and so long as it's rested for at least four minutes, it will be just as safe as a turkey cooked to 165°F—but I like to set my alarm at 145°F, because the last few minutes of cooking require closer monitoring.

-The inside of the grill should hover between 225°F and 275°F for optimally gentle cooking.
+The inside of the grill should hover between 225°F and 275°F (107-135°C) for optimally gentle cooking.
 You can control the temperature by opening and closing the vents (the more closed they are, the less oxygen the coals will get, and the cooler they'll smolder).
 Add more wood chunks to the coals every half hour, and, if necessary, add more coals if the original coals start to burn out too far.
 If you have a secondary air temp thermometer, it will give you a more accurate picture of what's going on inside the grill than the built-in thermometer on the grill will.

 Step 12: Almost Done

-A 10- to 12-pound turkey will take around 3 hours, give or take half an hour in either direction.
+A 10- to 12-pound turkey will take around three hours, give or take half an hour in either direction.
 Once the turkey hits 145°F, continue cooking it, moving the thermometer around and taking its temperature in various locations as it approaches its final temperature of 150°F in the breasts.

 For optimally juicy breast meat, you're looking for a maximum temperature of 150°F. Don't let it get any hotter.
 For the legs, you're looking for a minimum temperature of 165°F, and you can safely go higher without drying out the meat because of its ample connective tissue and fat.
 Because the turkey was butterflied and the legs were placed closer to the coals, the breasts and legs should achieve their final temperatures at the same time.